percona/percona-everest-backend/CONTRIBUTING.md

 `cd percona-everest-backend`
 3. Check out a particular branch if needed:
 `git checkout <branch_name>`
 4. Install the project dependencies:
 `make init`
 5. Run the dev environment:
 `make local-env-up`
 6. Run the build: `make run`

 ### Add a new proxy method
 1. Copy the corresponding k8s spec to the [openapi.yml](./docs/spec/openapi.yml).
-For information on observing your cluster API, see [Kubernetes: How to View Swagger UI blog post](https://jonnylangefeld.com/blog/kubernetes-how-to-view-swagger-ui), which details the operator-defined methods (if the operator is installed).
+For information on observing your cluster API, see [Kubernetes: How to View Swagger UI blog post](https://jonnylangefeld.com/blog/kubernetes-how-to-view-swagger-ui), which details the operator-defined methods (if the everest operator is installed).

 2. Make necessary spec modifications.
 When designing new methods:

--  follow the [Restful API guidelines](https://opensource.zalando.com/restful-api-guidelines/). - - use kebab-case instead of operator API.
+-  follow the [Restful API guidelines](https://opensource.zalando.com/restful-api-guidelines/). - - use kebab-case instead of everest operator API.
-- determine parameters to expose via proxy.```
+- determine parameters to expose via proxy.
 3. If needed, copy the custom resources schema from the [Everest operator config](https://github.com/percona/dbaas-operator/tree/main/config/crd/bases) to the **Components** section of the [openapi.yml](./docs/spec/openapi.yml) file.

 4. Run the following command to generate the code: